 In the event of an immediate health emergency, contact your local emergency services via phone at 911 or call Campus Safety at 860-439-2222.
-In the event that you are in significant distress and in need of urgent (non-life threatening) support, GoHealth Urgent Care offers virtual visits: https://www.gohealthuc.com/connecticut/virtual-visits.
+If you need Urgent Care for a non-life-threatening illness or injury, Hartford HealthCare-GoHealth Urgent Care offers Virtual Visits 7 Days a week.

 Conditions which could probably wait until Health Services is open may include:

 - Fever that goes down with Tylenol or aspirin

 - Minor cuts or burns

 - Skin rash